 Oka Vanga are Angela Meyer & William Cox, an award winning Folk / Americana duo.

-Originally from Cape Town in South Africa, Angie is the creative driving force in the partnership and has been described as having “considerable vocal and songwriting talents” by fRoots.
-Showing an early aptitude for music, she was picking out her own tunes on a miniature piano by the age of four and a keen guitarist by the age of six.
-A promising and talented musician, she was awarded LTCL and a music scholarship to complete a first class BMus Hons but it still took time for her to deal with her own personal demons which held her back from performing and recording.
+Originally from Cape Town in South Africa, Angela Meyer is the creative driving force in the partnership and has been described as having “considerable vocal and songwriting talents” by fRoots.
+Showing an early aptitude for music, she was picking out her own tunes on piano by the age of four and a keen guitarist by the age of six.
 Well-travelled and free-wheeling, it was years before she finally found an anchor in husband and multi-instrumentalist William Cox after their chance meeting at an open mic night in London.

-Their much anticipated second album Dance of the Copper Trail has been hailed as their best work yet.
-Released in 2017 on Crazy Bird Records, it is described by Songlines as “profound, concise and meticulous” with Angela’s lyrics “ displaying a talent for conveying emotion and joy.”
+Their much anticipated second album Dance of the Copper Trail was released in 2017 and is described by Songlines as “profound, concise and meticulous” with Angela’s lyrics “ displaying a talent for conveying emotion and joy.”
 Songs of faith and superstition, love and loss, death and everlasting hope are all seamlessly woven together and showcase all the manner of musical influences.
 Described by fRoots as “distinctly classy” and an album of “serious accomplishment and musicality”, it has secured Angie and Will a place in the hearts and minds of many fans with what RnR describe as its “up-beat feel” and “Celtic-deep universality”.